Dgab8898/ML_project_predicting_heart_disease/README.md

 # Project Description

-Heart disease is the major causes of the death worldwide, therefore early detection is necessary to prevent it.
+The Heart disease is the major causes of the death worldwide, therefore early detection is necessary to prevent it.\
 In this project , we developed  machine learning  using  random forest classifier to classify and predict  heart disease.
 We used dataset from the UCI website [UCI](https://archive.ics.uci.edu/ml/index.ph).